kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/learning-nservicebus-review.md

 title: Learning NServiceBus Review
 published: September 30, 2013
 tags: []
+comments:
+  - email: "sandyp@packtpub.com"
+    message: "<p>Thanks for a detailed review of the book.
+Certainly looking forward to it.</p>"
+    name: "Sandy"
+    when: "2013-10-03 09:12:04.000"
 ---

 I was contacted by Packt Publishing to review [Learning NServiceBus by David Boike][learning].
 David is active in the NServiceBus community, so I was eager to see what he had put together.